Database systems consist of complicated data structures and relations.

 Database security and integrity are crucial to any organization.
 The right people must have access to the right data for the smooth functioning of the organization.
 This makes it mandatory to implement view level abstraction.

 This is the highest level from the three levels of data abstraction.
-In this, only the part of the data which are relevant to the users are accessible.
+In this, only the part of the data which are relevant to the users is accessible.

 Any changes to this level should not affect the external or the physical level.
 Say we are to add a field “skill” to the entity Student, it should neither change the way a user is able to access data nor should it affect the way data is stored in the database.